hauptem/F5-SSL-Orchestrator-Tools/SSLO-Extension-Installer/README.md

 Assign `ssloSC_Block_Page` as the service chain on any security policy rule where traffic should be blocked.
 The `ssloS_Blocking_Page` service is the only member of this chain and will unconditionally serve a block page to the client.

 **Server certificate error blocking:**
 Add `ssloS_CertError_Page` to any inspection service chain where TLS intercept is enabled.
-When the origin server presents an invalid certificate, the client receives a block page instead of a browser certificate warning.
+When the origin server presents an invalid certificate, the client receives a block page instead of a TCP reset.
 When the certificate is valid, traffic passes through normally.

 For `ssloS_CertError_Page` to function, the SSLO SSL configuration must be updated:
 - Set **Expire Certificate Response** to **Mask**